lud77/Factorize/README.md

     - [x] save as
     - [x] open
     - etc
+- [ ] Ask for confirmation before replacing current document in "new" and "open" actions
+- [ ] Ask for confirmation before overriding an existing file in "save as" action
 - [x] Main-thread service framework to avoid squashing everything into electron.js
 - [ ] Settings page
 - [ ] Plugin system